Techtonica/curriculum/roles-in-tech/dev-ops.md

 ### Materials

+Some Continuos Integration Tools are
+- [Jenkins](https://jenkins.io/) is a tool to use either as a server for continuous integration or a continuous delivery hub that comes with lots of additional plugins to tweak continuous delivery workflow.
+- [TeamCity](https://www.jetbrains.com/teamcity/)is the mature CI server, coming from the labs of the JetBrains company.
+JetBrains has established authority in the software development world, and developers all over the world use their tools like WebStorm and ReSharper.
+- [TravisCI](https://travis-ci.org/) is one of the oldest hosted solutions out there and it has won the trust of many people.
+Although it’s mostly known for the hosted solution, it offers the on-premise version too in a form of enterprise package.
+- [CircleCI](https://circleci.com/) is another cloud alternative that comes from the company with the same name.
+CircleCI currently only supports GitHub and the list of supported languages includes Java, Ruby/Rails, Python, Node.js, PHP, Haskell, and Scala.

+Some Continuos Delivery Tools are
+- [JBoss](http://www.jboss.org/) owned by Red Hat is a web application server which is fully integrated in order to host JAVA driven applications (applications developed using Java EE platform).
+- Apache [TOMCAT](http://tomcat.apache.org/), also referred as Tomcat server is developed by ASF (Apache Software Foundation).
+It includes the integration of various Java specifications like Java Servlet, Java EE, Java EL, Web socket, server pages, Java expressions etc. that build a pure environment for Java code to run.

+Other DevOps Tools are
 - [Docker](https://www.docker.com/)is an instrument that helps with packaging code into self-contained units, i.e. containers.
 - [Git](https://git-scm.com/)is a Version Control System with a repository for source code management that enables working online and offline.
-- [Jenkins](https://jenkins.io/) is a tool to use either as a server for continuous integration or a continuous delivery hub that comes with lots of additional plugins to tweak continuous delivery workflow.

 - [Nagios](https://www.nagios.org/) is an infrastructure monitoring tool that presents analytics in visual reports
 - [Selenium](https://www.seleniumhq.org/) is an automated browser that allows QA teams to write scripts and test web products.
 It’s compatible with eight popular programming languages.